bitrix24/b24restdocs/api-reference/entity/sections/entity-section-get.md

-# Get a List of Sections entity.section.get
+# Get the list of sections entity.section.get

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - parameter types are not specified